Lisa Rinna Generates A Lot Of Laughs With Hilarious ‘Savage’ & ‘Tiger King’ Mashup Dance Video

 As those who have watched the show know, Carole’s former husband Don Lewis disappeared decades ago under rather mysterious circumstances.
 Joe Exotic of the Tiger King show spent years promoting the idea that Carole killed her husband and fed him to the tigers at her sanctuary.

-Both at the time of Don’s disappearance as well as now with the show becoming so popular, many others are convinced that’s exactly what happened to Carole’s former husband.
+Both at the time of Don’s disappearance — as well as now, with the show becoming so popular — many viewers are convinced that Joe’s allegations are accurate in terms of what actually happened to Carole’s former husband.
 In fact, local authorities have asked the public for tips on the case now that it’s drawn so much attention.

-In the new dance that Lisa showcased, which she tagged as “Savage Tiger King Edition,” the RHOBH star does the popular dance while wearing a cozy animal camouflage print sweatsuit.
-She seems to be taping this in her bedroom and she doesn’t hold back.

-Lisa’s take on this mashup challenge was a bit hit with her fans.
-The upload had been viewed on Instagram nearly 535,000 times in just 15 hours and almost 4,500 comments piled up praising the RHOBH star’s fun take on the dance.

 This isn’t the first time in recent days that Lisa has posted something on social media that seemed designed to give her followers a good chuckle.
 She may be stuck at home during this coronavirus quarantine, but she’s determined to have some fun and spark others to do the same.